I’m going to start off this post with a paragraph that many of us have seen or heard in the last few months.

 “Petrooska….why would I want to waste money on store paper when the catalogue is free?”

 That is right.
 That’s what we used at the farm.
 The latest version of the catalogues had come in and had been stacked on the floor next to the toilet seats.
 It didn’t matter if it was an Eaton’s catalogue or a Sears catalogue.
 As long as it had clean pages, it was good enough.
 I’m not going to elaborate because if you have ever used an outhouse with this type of “toilet paper”, you will understand.
 I’m sure some of my followers remember using this from a few years back.

 I hope you had a wee laugh and enjoyed this little memory of mine.
 Be thankful that our supply chain in Canada is pretty secure.
 But if you run out, don’t go looking for an Eaton’s or Sears catalogue.
 They are no longer in business.

 Stay safe and healthy!

-Any ads displayed at the bottom of this post are inserted by Word Press.
+All ads that appear at the bottom of this post are inserted by Word Press.
 These ads have not been selected by Petrosha and are not endorsed by petroshasblog.wordpress.com.